-CIS 220: App Development with Swift I
+CIS 220 or CIS 171: App Development with Swift I

 This is the first of two courses designed to teach specific skills related to app development using Swift language.
 Students must complete this course with at least a "C" average.